 - Xcode – I actually like how this improved.
 Managing provisioning profiles and signing apps was quite the cumbersome process.
 Today, this is somewhat simplified.
 But now, there are things like bitcode.
 That future proofing feature seems to make it more difficult to upload iOS apps.
 I’d wait for Apple to finish processing my app, only to give up and then just upload the app again.
 The Mac App Store doesn’t seem to have this problem.
 There are issues on the Mac side, such as sandboxing, but Mac App Development was easily the easier of the two.

 That leads into the main reason why the two separate apps only count as one.
 It’s because most of the effort, and most of the money, is in iOS development.
-And while the app only counts as one – it still counts as one!
+And while they are technically two separate apps – it still counts as one!

 It feels really good to be creative again.
 A lot of problems were solved and unsolvable pitfalls were identified.
 The lessons learned here will make subsequent WKWebView projects much MUCH easier.
 There are significant issues with a WKWebView approach to game development, but it is consistent with the goals and estimates of the master plan.
 I suppose that the “10-year Mission” is a grandiose plan, but somehow it seems obtainable.
 At least, the goal is a little bit closer now.